pijpijpij/Noopetal/README.md

 This annotation has 2 attributes:

   - The name of the class, which can be defined in the `value` attribute.
-  - Specifiying the attribute `mutable` as `true` will generate a setter for the decorated property, so it can be changed after creation.
+  - Specifying the attribute `mutable` as `true` will generate a setter for the decorated property, so it can be changed after creation.